 Could you tell us about some of the most important clubs in Mexico City?

 My ideal club doesn’t exist.
 I’ve attended really good parties at apartments and some monthly nights at certain nightclubs.
-Lately, I organize great ones at my gallerist’s house with my favourite people—a mix of old and young, with artists, hustlers, models, dealers, etc.—but club culture or extraordinary places don’t exist here.
+Lately, I organize great ones at my gallerist’s house with my favorite people—a mix of old and young, with artists, hustlers, models, dealers, etc.—but club culture or extraordinary places don’t exist here.
 It’s more my juxtaposition of people and things—my remake of the México City nightlife through portraits.

 At what point did you realize that nightlife was something you would document over an extended period of time?